 All opponents must stand at least 2 m from the point on the touchline where the throw-in is to be taken.

-The rules does not prevent goalkeepers from taking throw ins
+The rules do not prevent goalkeepers from taking throw-ins

 Some people may think that wearing gloves may give the goalkeeper an advantage since they increase the grip.
 However, the rule does not mention anything about the goalkeeper’s gloves too.